dozn/CrackWatchDiscordBot/README.md

 ![Example of what the results appear like in Discord](/images/results.png)

+# PLEASE READ

+[crackwatch.com](https://crackwatch.com) is currently down, and I'm unsure when it will come back up.
+I'll take a peek every now and then, and assuming they don't change too much, I'll make it work with the new site as well.

 # Description
 A bot which uses the websocket connection at [crackwatch.com](https://crackwatch.com) to query results.\
 Should work with no issues on any platform supported by Go.